Mission & Philosophy

 We encourage our students with journalism backgrounds to challenge themselves by going outside their past work experiences to consider practices and concepts from wholly different perspectives.
 Students with little or no journalism experience learn not only from the texts and instructors but also from the journalists in their classes.

 Our mix of students allows us to explore journalism from various orientations and contexts.
-The mixing and sometimes clashing of different backgrounds and views – professional, ethnic, national, religious, age, race, gender and sexual orientation – makes for lively, provocative encounter for all of us.
+The mixing and sometimes clashing of different backgrounds and views – professional, ethnic, national, religious, age, race, gender and sexual orientation – makes for lively, provocative encounters for all of us.
 We count on students to come away from classes feeling invigorated, excited and eager to apply what they have learned.

 Our students always know people in their classes, and faculty members know their students.
 We do not believe in mass production of graduates; we prefer to work closely with a community of motivated students.
 Faculty, staff and students interact outside of class, in offices, the courtyard and our building’s atrium, because we know we can learn and exchange ideas in any setting.
 We lecture when necessary, but we prefer to build our classes on discussion and dialogue.
 We study and learn together.